Not To Judge, But That’s Not Really A Cave Per Se

 January 13, 2008

-One thing is for certain here in Connecticut: We name things caves that are vastly different from what normal people think of as being caves.
-Here, as my friend Rob Y said to me just yesterday, “If a rock overhangs a few square feet of ground, it’s called a cave in Connecticut.”
+One thing is for certain here in Connecticut: We call things “caves” that are vastly different from what normal people think of as being caves.
+As my friend Rob Y said to me just yesterday, “If a rock overhangs a few square feet of ground, it’s called a cave in Connecticut.”
 Another odd thing about our not-really-caves-caves is that many seem to have a rather incredible story attached to them.
-I’ve only visited one other thus far (Will Warren’s Den) with a crazy historical footnote, but rest assured that there are many more.
-(King Phillip’s Cave, Tory Den, Leatherman’s Caves, Indian Council Caves, Wolf Den – to name a few.)
+White people were always hiding in them back in the day.

 “Regicides Trail?” you just said a few seconds ago.
 Yup… and as all scholars know, a “Regicide” is the murder of a monarch.
 But there has never been a King (or Queen) in Connecticut.
 Read on… There is so much online about the rich history of Judges Cave, it would be wasteful for me to just re-do it here.